The fact is, Yes, you can prepare and indeed have to cook with Extra Virgin Olive Oil. Here are a few reasons why.

 For the large part, oils are created predominantly of fats called triglycerides.
-These are made of about several (hence the'tri') fatty acids attached to a chemical called glycerol.
+These are made of about several (thus the'tri') fatty acids attached to a chemical called glycerol.

 In addition, oils also contain a small variety of free fatty acids - in other words, fatty acids that are not attached with glycerol and are 'floating' on their own.
 The degree of free fatty acids varies between oils and varies with all the quality of the petroleum jelly.
 This is crucial!

-Damage into oils can come about with experience of light, to air and into heat, especially very significant heat and protracted heat.
-As a consequence, this is the reason you are better to save any petroleum in a dark, chill pantry and to utilize this up before the best before date to ensure freshness.
-It is also why we need to take care together with our assortment of oils if cooking with them.
+Damage into oils can come about with experience of mild, to air and into heat, especially very significant heat and protracted heat.
+As a result, this is the reason you are better to save any petroleum in a dark, chill pantry and to use this up before the best before date to ensure freshness.
+It is also why we need to take care together with our selection of oils if cooking with them.